RhapsodyInGeek/Qodot-Entity-Tutorial/docs/solidclass.md

 > _NOTE: Setting Worldspawn as a Point Class may have undefined side effects due to being able to place a 2nd Worldspawn in your map.
 It is recommended that any Worldspawn definition be a Solid Class._

 If you wish to use the pre-existing Worldspawn (or any other pre-existing example entity) as a base, make sure to copy it out of the `addons` directory and into your project's _res://tb/fgd/_ directory.
 If you update Qodot, it will overwrite any changes you made to the example entities, potentially breaking your game.

+### WorldspawnLayers

+The official example scene for them has a readme node that describes WorldspawnLayers as this:

+> In Quake, there are certain textures that apply special behavior or properties to brushes, such as water, slime, and lava.
+Worldspawn layers are the Qodot equivalent - scriptable volumes defined by a texture that don't have a FGD entry or properties as an entity would.
+>
+> Worldspawn layers are defined as a `Resource` subclass in Godot, and are plugged into the `Worldspawn Layers` property of QodotMap in order to supply the requisite information to the build system.
+You can define their name, texture, visual build, collision type, and associated script in order to implement custom behavior.

+Honestly, with the strength of the entities system this feature seems superfluous.
+The WorldspawnLayer system always felt more like a misguided method to try to shoehorn an aspect of Quake workflow into Godot after already having an entity system in place that works far better with far more flexibility.
+Additionally, the feature seems to be a little busted in the Godot 4 version of Qodot.

+In any case, we won't be using WorldspawnLayers or even Worldspawn for our project.

 ### Why Not Worldspawn?